mattdotts/Investigation-Docs/Cyber_Suspect_interview.md

 * Who else has the login-in and password information?
 * Does anyone else use the device on a regular basis?
 * Can it be accessed remotely?
 If so, through what service?
+* Have you noticed it a decrease in batter life?
+* Do you see it change screens without action from you?
 * If they claim to not own the device - who's is it and why do you have it?

 **File and data storage**